nicolas2192/RAE_DailyWord/README.md

 # RAE Daily Word
 Scrapes RAE webpage sending by email today's featured word and its meaning.
-Learn a new spanish word everyday by uploading this code to your server ;)
+Learn a new spanish word everyday by uploading this code to your server :wink:

 <p align="center">
   <img width="576" height="504" src="readme/walkthrough.png">